6 February 1934 - 7 April 2013

 - Ari Dale

-he came on aliya in 1990 and made Ashkelon his first home.
-He became my mentor, encouraging me all the way and
+when he came on aliya in 1990 and made Ashkelon his first home.
+He became my mentor, encouraging me all the

-repeatedly said: "Promise me you won't waste your talent."
-My first collection of children's stories was published in
+way and repeatedly said: "Promise me you won't waste your talent."
+My first collection of children's stories was

-Singapore - thanks to Alex.
+published in Singapore - thanks to Alex.
 Together we collaborated on a novel set in the Old City of Jerusalem.
-Unfortunately it

 I introduced him to my bosses at University Publishing in Tel Aviv and they gave him his first 'real' job in Israel.
 He

-made at ETAI conferences [English Teachers in Israel], he landed his first dictionary job.
-Alex loved dictionaries and
+contacts made at ETAI conferences [English Teachers in Israel], he landed his first dictionary job.
+Alex loved

-fit into his Orange Pekoe Tea boxes and he crowned me the 'postcard queen'.
-I didn't go anywhere without scouring
+to fit into his Orange Pekoe Tea boxes and he crowned me the 'postcard queen'.
+I didn't go anywhere without

-the remains of two of his cats that he didn't want to leave behind in Eilat.
-He had disinterred them and we drove north
+were the remains of two of his cats that he didn't want to leave behind in Eilat.
+He had disinterred them and we

 The anecdotes, stories and experiences I have had because of Alex would fill a book.
 His passing has left an